 Over the coming months, XQ will go deeper into policies that can inspire transformational and meaningful change.
 We’ll identify the best approaches, based on each state’s data landscape, to create the change we know is necessary, possible, and achievable for every state’s high school students.
 We’ll share examples of innovation taking place nationwide, along with profiles, stories, and powerful perspectives from policymakers, educators, students, and families to inspire and inform decision makers.

-- Do you have resources, events, or ideas to share about ARP funding and the opportunity for transformation?
+- Do you have resources, events, or ideas to share about federal COVID relief funding and the opportunity for transformation?
 Share them with us.
 Join the conversation on our social channels using #ReThinkHighSchool.

 - Join Rethink Together to stay up to date on the latest developments around ARP and high school transformation.